mattiadg/FBK-Fairseq-ST/README.md

 ](https://arxiv.org/abs/1802.04200) and the Gaussian distance penalty introduced in [Self-Attentional Acoustic Models ](https://arxiv.org/abs/1803.09519).

-The pre-trained models for those papers can be found [here](https://ict.fbk.eu/st-fairseq-models/).
+The pre-trained models for those papers can be found [here](https://ict.fbk.eu/st-fairseq-models/) and the respective dictionaries can be found [here](https://github.com/mattiadg/FBK-Fairseq-ST/examples/speech_translation/dictionaries).

 At the [bottom](#Introduction) of this file you can find the official documentation of this fairseq-py version.